alexey-krasnov/ChemIC/README.md

 - Where -e means "editable" mode.

 ## Model construction
-Download the archive `dataset_for_image_classifier.zip` as a part of Supplementary materials from [Zenodo](https://zenodo.org/records/10546827) .
+First download the archive with manually labeled images as a part of Supplementary materials from Zenodo [dataset_for_image_classifier.zip](https://zenodo.org/records/13378718).
-To perform model training, validation, and test steps as well as save your own trained model run:
+Unzip the archive with images.
+To perform model training, validation, and test steps as well as saving your own trained model run:
 ```bash
 python chemic_train_eval.py
 ```
-Note, that the program should be run in the directory where the folder `dataset_for_image_classifier` is located.
+Note, that the python script should be run in the directory where the unzipped folder `dataset_for_image_classifier` is located.

-## Models
+## Models download
-Download pretrained models from Zenodo as archive [models.zip](https://doi.org/10.5281/zenodo.10709886) and unzip its content to the directory `chemic/models`.
+Download pretrained models from Zenodo as archive [models.zip](https://doi.org/10.5281/zenodo.10709886) and unzip it to the directory `chemic/models`.
 The directory `models` should contain the pretrained model `chemical_image_classifier_resnet50.pth` for chemical image classification.

 ## Usage Web Service for Chemical Image Classification

-### 1. Start the Flask web server in production mode
+### 1. Start the Flask web server in a production mode
 Run in command line from the directory ChemIC:
 ```bash
 gunicorn -w 1 -b 127.0.0.1:5000 --timeout 3600 chemic.app:app